kellyluo25/recollectives/_posts/2022-12-22-my-true-love-gave-to-me.md

 ###### **material girl** loves her material world, year 2022

 My favorite guilty pleasure is the cult of TikToks that boast exclusive Amazon finds.
-For a few minutes of my time and Under $30, I can have clearer skin, a nicer bathroom, a spotless kitchen.
+For a few minutes of my time and under $30, I can have clearer skin, a nicer bathroom, a spotless kitchen.
 I am optimized.
 These short videos, slice of life, sing siren songs of attainment.
 At the bottom of the shopping cart is a better life, home, and self.
 I want to be better; if I spend the money, this genre says I can have something that looks like it all.
 Life gives lemons, and then I can be made.

 Marie Kondo has never inspected a credit card statement.
 Nothing has been so compelling to the modern sphere of commerce as a material girl with a credit card bearing her name.
 And nothing has so wholly transformed the solid edges of my existence as a few of my favorite things—the things my fingers reach for, in the day and in the dark, grasping toward something greater.
 Everything within reach of my senses has a contour, an outline of my life rendered in shapes.